-How do we support awareness and navigation across the full spectrum of opportunities for every student, across a truly global network of opportunities?
+How do we support awareness and navigation across the full spectrum of opportunities for every student, across a truly global network?

-There is still work to be done to create the student experience we aspire to, and reduce the barriers to education faced by many people across our global community through poverty, disadvantage or discrimination.
+There is still work to be done to create the student experience we aspire to and reduce the barriers to education faced by many people through poverty, disadvantage or discrimination.